jlieberm/prometheus/docker/README.md

 This directory contains all necessary scripts to build the ringer analysis base framework.

-- base: The prometheus analysis base (ROOT and latex).
+- base: analysis base (derived from root);
+- root: image with root installation;
+- ci: used to ci test (derived from root).